-The school recognises that where there is Domestic Abuse in a family, the children/young people will always be affected; the longer the violence continues, the greater the risk of significant and enduring harm, which they may carry with them into their adult life and
+The school recognises that where there is Domestic Abuse in a family, the children/young people will always be affected; the longer the violence continues, the greater the risk of significant and enduring harm, which they may carry with them into their adult life and relationships.

-Townley Primary School and Nursery, Safeguarding and CP Policy, ratified February 2024 Policy Number 8.
-Page 15 of 27 relationships.
 Domestic Abuse can also affect children in their personal relationships as well as in the context of home life.